MarcoEidinger/pgdus16/README.md

 ```

 ### Remarks
-The cotent of this github repository was created with the intentionn to be embedded into a cordova/phonegap application.
+The cotent of this github repository was created with the intention to be embedded into a cordova/phonegap application.
 Even it does not use any plugins the cordova.js file is referenced in index.html